“Any idiot can run a marathon, but it takes a special idiot to run an ultra-marathon”

 You should have seen the face on my waiter at the Mexican restaurant, “So, wait?
 You don’t want any meat?”
 He paused, bewildered.

 “That’s right.”
 I said.

 “No steak, Nate?”
 He burrowed harder into his investigation.

 “That’s right, the vegetarian plate.”

 He beamed, “So… no chicken?”
-His eyebrows danced along with his shoulders and smile.
-He also snickered.
+He snickered as his eyebrows bounced along with his shoulders.

 “Nope, and no fish either.”